 By Michelle Shall

 Life changes happen to everyone.
 Sometimes, we are struck by them unexpectedly—a close family member dies, a job is transferred to a different state, or we inherit money.
 Other times, we cause the changes and have to prepare ourselves for the slew of adjustments that trail in the wake of the paradigm shift.
-And that’s exactly what my husband and I just did this past May … we upended our lives entirely and on purpose!
+And that’s exactly what my husband and I just did this past May … we upended our lives entirely and on purpose to move to the Missouri Ozarks and make the homestead of our dreams!

 We were both teachers (I taught environmental education; he taught biology), and so it was easy to find people to talk to who understood and even agreed with our positions.
 But conversations about recycling centers, buying local produce, and “caring for the environment,” started to ring a little hollow in our ears.
 We knew that no matter how much we reused shopping bags, were mindful of our gas use, or gardened on our postage-stamp sized urban lot, we were still city-dwelling consumers, and the most common wildlife our son would see in our home was parking lot seagulls and the neighbor’s yappy dogs.

-In March of 2016, we found twelve acres of land that fit our list of hopes perfectly.
+In March of 2016, we found twelve acres of land in the Missouri Ozarks that fit our list of hopes perfectly.
 It had a barn, a south-facing hill, and a trailer where we could live while we painstakingly built our off-grid house.
 It was a dream come true.

 We had never planned to move to the Ozark Mountains, but visiting the property felt like coming home, and so we bought it, full of hope for what could be.
 Since Andrew wanted to honor the teaching contract he had already signed, we weren’t able to move out to our new homestead for a full year.
 In that year, we tripled our efforts to learn and practice our up-and-coming new life.